15 Stories That Prove It’s Never Too Late to Change Your Life

 So often we find ourselves on autopilot—waking up in the same home, putting on the same clothes, taking the same transportation to the same-old job.
-Even our New Year’s resolutions to change barely make it past Valentine’s Day (though here are 10 resolutions you’ll never want to give up.)
+Even our New Year’s resolutions to change barely make it past Valentine’s Day.
 And, while it’s perfectly natural (and normal) for humans to crave routine, there’s much to be discovered outside of the confines of our comfort zones.
 “We tend to create clutter and remain stagnant when we are doing the same old things,” says Julie Coraccio, life coach and owner of Reawaken Your Brilliance.
 “When we begin to see things differently and look around us we open ourselves up to new possibilities and new opportunities and can clear out fear.”
 It’s usually, the fear, or the energy of the fear, she says, that’s greater than what we actually have to do and change.
 Feeling like you might be ready to make a big life change?
 Read how these inspiring folks made radical moves, took chances and embarked on epic adventures.

 “At age 53, I opened my own restaurant.”